NYPL/dgx-feature-flags/ReadMe.md

 Below is a possible way to execute feature flags by the dev tool of the browser.

-1. To install fature flags, have this line in the package.json and execute npm install.
+1. To install feature flags, have this line in the package.json and execute npm install.

 ```
 #!javascript